Computational-Plant-Science/pycyapi/README.md

 Features:

-- Easy transfers to/from the CyVerse Data Store via the Terrain API
+- Parallel transfers to/from the CyVerse Data Store with Terrain API
-- Deploy Docker images as Singularity containers to clusters/servers
+- Deploy Docker images as Singularity containers on clusters/servers
-- Compatible with any substrate/scheduler supported by [Dask-Jobqueue](https://jobqueue.dask.org/en/latest/index.html)
+- Compatible with any cluster scheduler supported by [Dask-Jobqueue](https://jobqueue.dask.org/en/latest/index.html)

 This package must be installed and available in the $PATH on agents bound to PlantIT.